Male-dominated Industries at Risk

 A: The high-pressure, high-risk nature of the energy and electrician industry (eg. FIFO workers – living away from home / family / friends, constant travel, long shifts, greater job demands) make this industry more susceptible to mental health issues.

 With a higher proportion of males compared to females, this also increases the overall risk of the energy and resources sector as male-dominated industries generally have higher rates of mental health issues when compared to other industries.
-Eg. Manual workers are more at risk than non-manual workers and blue collar workers are significantly more at risk than white collar workers.
+For example, Manual workers are more at risk than non-manual workers and blue collar workers are significantly more at risk than white collar workers.

 Mental health problems are the third biggest health problem affecting Australian workers, after heart disease and cancer.